 Although LS later reworked the Jaguar kit to include a 'laser nose', the early kits had the nose shape without laser tracker.

 Modifying the nose of an early LS kit isn't hard: cut off nose tip at the panel line, drill a hole for a steel pitot tube in the top, add a steel pitot (magazine staple) and a small piece of clear plastic to the nose using superglue.
-When glue has cured, shape the clear bit into a triangle.
+When glue has cured, shape the clear bit into a triangle (see sketch).
 Then shape nose by adding layers of filler.

 Some more improvements made to this LS kit:

 The GR.1 on the pictures was depicted in take-off configuration: pilot in cockpit,

 aux. intakes open and true blinking anti-collision and wingtip lights.
 Here